 If you are suspecting polycystic ovarian syndrome, these are the ten most common PCOS symptoms.
 Did you know you can talk to an online PCOS doctor and get PCOS treatment?

 It is important for your overall health and wellness to be on the lookout for PCOS symptoms and to chat with an online PCOS doctor, if needed.
-The following may help you decide if you have Polycystic Ovary Syndrome.
+The following may help you decide if you have Polycystic Ovary Syndrome or signs of PCOS.

 What is Polycystic Ovarian Syndrome?

 Polycystic Ovary Syndrome (PCOS) is the most common endocrine disorder among women in their childbearing years.
 While PCOS is often associated with infertility, it can affect girls as young as 11 years old.

 It is actually the leading cause of infertility among women.
 PCOS affects around 10 % of the female population; one study suggested the actual number may be closer to 24%.

 PCOS affects their overall health and causes unpleasant symptoms.
 It is important to have PCOS online consultation for screening, even if they do not plan on becoming pregnant.

 PCOS is caused by a hormone imbalance.
 A larger amount of male hormones within the female body can disrupt the delicate balance necessary for normal female reproductive cycles.